Kalvebod Brygge: History

 Both Kalvebod Brygge and the railway terrain, which separates the area from the rest of Vesterbro, are located on reclaimed land.
 The coast south of Copenhagen was formerly known as Kalvebod Beach.
 The first land reclamations took place as early as 1755 when the area just outside the West Rampart's Rysensten Bastion was used for establishment of lumberyards.
 Tømmergraven (The Timber Dock) was later dug out.

 A little further to the south, Copenhagen's first gasworks, later known as Vestre Gasværk ("The Western Gasworks"), opened on the beach in 1857.

 The railway was constructed on reclaimed land between 1897 and 1901.
 A new goods station was also built on the grounds.
 It was designed by DSB's head architect Heinrich Wenck and opened in 1901.
 It was replaced by a modern goods station designed by Ole Hagen in 1968.

 The new railway obstructed the Western Gasworks' access to the harbor.
 The Danish State Railways therefore agreed to building a new Gasworks Harbour on the east side of the railway as part of the project.

 The Western Gasworks closed on 8 June 1927 and the site was later used for construction of the White Meat District, a modern expansion of the old meat-packing district (The Brown Meat District) which had been established next to the Haymarket in 1820.

 Waterfront

 Buildings

 The waterfront was redeveloped in the late 1990s.
 Beginning from the north, the buildings along the quay are Nykredit's Head Office (2001, Schmidt hammer lassen), Copenhagen Marriott Hotel (2001, PLH Architects), The Engineer's House (1998, Kieler Architects) and the Fisketorvet shopping centre (2000, Kieler Architects).
 The Havneholmen mixed-use development was subsequently built on reclaimed land in front of Fisketorvet.
 In 2011, Nykredit expanded their headquarters with a new building, The Crystal, on the other side of the street.
 A new plaza was also created in front of the building.

 The Kalvebod Wave

-The Kalvebod Wave was designed by JDS Architects and Klar and inaugurated in 2013.
+The Kalvebod Wave was designed by JDS Architects and Urban Agency and inaugurated in 2013.
 It consists of an undulating wooden boardwalk which creates various new spaces for sitting, promenading and water-related activities.